What's in this article?

 You need to drive eyeballs to your website, and that’s based largely on your ability to rank at or near the top of the search engines for your target keywords.

-There are many reasons why you should devote time, money, and resources to improve your website’s search engine rankings.
+There are many reasons why you should devote time, money, and resources to improving your website’s search engine rankings.

 Consider the following: